-There are two important variables that will be highlighted in this process.
-They are inline static mixers and flocculation.
+There are two important variables that will be highlighted in this process: inline static mixers and flocculation.

 Based on the definition above, they can use a static mixer in wastewater treatment.
 The type of static mixer that is often used is the Wastewater static mixer.
 In addition to paying attention to the type of mixer, so that flocculation of wastewater is successful, you need to pay attention to a number of conditions.